himadriganguly/ssh-password-cracker/README.md

 	python sshDictionaryAttack.py 127.0.0.1 testuser password_file.txt

-It will first check if the `SSH port 22` is open using `Nmap` and if it is open then it will try enter into `SSH terminal` using the `username` provide and with all the combination of `password` from the `password file`.
+It will first check if the `SSH port 22` is open using `Nmap` and if it is open then it will try to enter into `SSH terminal` using the `username` provide and with all the combination of `password` from the `password file`.

 ## Contribute